codingwithmagga/mathvizanimator/docs/first_steps/index.rst

 Render the video
 ++++++++++++++++

 The animated video can be rendered by clicking on **Project->Render** and choose file name and destination.
 The video will be saved as *.mp4* file as default.
-Note that ffmpeg supports other formats like *.mov*, which can be set manually by the user.
+Note that FFmpeg supports other formats like *.mov*, which can be set manually by the user.
 Currently there is no check or anything so if you use another extension than *.mp4* it is not guaranteed that the rendering process works.
 The save file is stored in json-format.
 So you can open and inspect it with any text editor if you like.

 .. image:: images/snapshot_example.png
   :width: 600
   :alt: Render menu

 .. note:: Note that there is currently no progress indicator or something similar to show the progress of the rendering process.
-If you can observe the logging output of the program, for example in your IDE, you can see the output from ffmpeg there and how it's progressing.
+If you can observe the logging output of the program, for example in your IDE, you can see the output from FFmpeg there and how it's progressing.

 Save the project
 ++++++++++++++++